-• NlightNFotis 10 months ago
+• NlightNFotis a year ago

 I've recently come across a spectacular number of regressions on my M3 Max MacBook Pro, Sequoia as well as previous versions included.